SimonTheLeg/konf-go/Readme.md

 ## Ideas for Future Improvements

-- Make it work with other shells like bash or fish
+- Make it work for fish
 - Allow usage of other fuzzy finders like fzf
 - Add CI
 - `--silent` option for `set` command on which it does not log anything.
 This can be useful for things like `konf set -` when running it in every new session